Touring tents are often selected for rugged outback adventures and 4WD road trips due to their durability and easy of setup. Image: Oztent

 Popular in the past year has been the 23Zero Dakota 2200 Rooftop Tent with LST.

 Built for blissful outback slumbers, Snowys’ range of rooftop tents stretches further than daylight at dawn.
-Popular in the past year has been the Dakota 2200 Rooftop Tent with LST by 23Zero.
+Popular in the past year has been the Dakota 2200 Rooftop Tent with LST and the Panther 1600, both by 23ZERO.

 This tent uses 23ZERO’s Light Suppression Technology (LST) – a dark coating on the inner that keeps your shelter dark during the dazzling mornings, meanwhile ensuring a cool inside temperature on warmer days.
 Constructed from a rugged 280gsm polycotton tear-check canvas, its fine PVC-coated insect mesh also allows airflow and protection from pests.
 From sunshiny haze to stargazing, zip down the sky roof or 180-degree windows for air circulation through the tent’s side vents.
 Collapsing into a 600gsm PVC transit cover with D-ring compression straps, pack-down is easy and efficient ahead of your next destination.